eric-erki/HomeGenie/source/content/docs/scheduling.md

 where the event occurs.
 If it's grayed out it means that the occurrence is in the future and has not occurred yet.
 Passing the pointer over it will display a popup with a summary of the event and its last/next occurrence (see above picture).

 It can also have some indicators on the right:

-&nbsp;&nbsp; <i class="material-icons bigger">check_box</i> number of modules bound to the event
+&nbsp;&nbsp; <i class="material-icons bigger">check_box</i> number of modules bound to the scheduled event

-&nbsp;&nbsp; <i class="material-icons bigger">code</i> a script is associated with the event
+&nbsp;&nbsp; <i class="material-icons bigger">code</i> a script is associated with the scheduled event

 ### Cron event Wizard

-When adding or modifying an event, the *Cron event Wizard* window will be shown, where we can edit occurrence, bound modules and associated script.
+When adding or modifying a scheduled event, the *Cron event Wizard* window will be shown, there we can edit occurrences, bound modules and associated script to run.

-An event should at least define the occurrences, while modules and script are optional.
+An event should at least define the occurrences, while bound modules and script are optional.

 <div class="media-container">